 Do you bring managers and high-potential leaders to corporate offices for specialized training?
 If so, you can use this opportunity to create more cultural support and engagement:

 - Upon arriving for training, ask your participants to immediately call their subordinates and let them know that they’ll be out of pocket for the next few days.
 Ask them to reaffirm that they have faith in them to take care of the business and their people.
 This has an immediate, positive effect on the manager in charge and is a great confidence builder.

 - Present managers with a list of 50 values and hone them down to the top 3 that are personally important to them.

 - Teach managers about what a legacy means, and how to build and articulate a legacy statement that includes employee development and compassion.

 - Have them share their commitment to their legacy in front of the executive team.

 - Support the commitment to their legacy on an ongoing basis by encouraging them to apply their top 3 values beyond the organization through volunteering or serving on non-profit boards.

 Many companies use variations of this program, with amazing effects.
-Your managers will automatically be a better leader because they’re committing to becoming a better person.
+Your managers will automatically be better leaders because they’re committing to becoming better people.

-And the exercise will permeate into their whole lives: you’ll overhear conversations between employees and their significant others expressing that they can’t wait to come home so they can be a better partner/parent.
+The exercise will permeate into their whole lives: you’ll overhear conversations between employees and their significant others expressing that they can’t wait to come home so they can be better partners/parents.